Norovirus Cleanup: What You Need to Know

 - stomach pain

-Extremely contagious and not treatable, symptoms suddenly appear 12-48 hours after a person has been exposed and lasts for 24-72 hours.
-Due to the vomiting and diarrhea, the greatest threat of norovirus is dehydration and so someone who has come down with the disease needs to drink a lot of liquids and get plenty of rest.
+Extremely contagious and not treatable, symptoms suddenly appear 12-48 hours after a person has been exposed.
+These symptoms usually last for 24-72 hours.
+Due to the vomiting and diarrhea, the greatest threat of norovirus is dehydration.
+So, if someone who has come down with the disease needs to drink a lot of liquids and get plenty of rest.
 Unlike the flu, there is no vaccine and so prevention is the best form of defense.

 How Do I Prevent the Norovirus?

-Norovirus is a virus easily spread via infected persons touching various surfaces where the virus can last for days ready to infect another person.
+Norovirus is a virus easily spread via infected persons touching various surfaces.
+The virus can last for days ready to infect another person.
 Found in fecal matter and vomit, the norovirus is best prevented through thoroughly washing your hands after using the restroom, before and after preparing food, regularly disinfecting surfaces, and washing infected clothes and linens in the hottest water.
 Be particularly careful in public places such as schools, break rooms, public restrooms, and medical facilities.
-If you have the norovirus, stay away from other people and do not prepare food until two days after your symptoms have disappeared.
-Do not rely on hand sanitizer to protect you from the norovirus either – alcohol is ineffectual in killing it.
+If you have the norovirus, stay away from other people.
+Do not prepare food until two days after your symptoms have disappeared.
+Do not rely on hand sanitizer to protect you from it either – alcohol is ineffectual in killing it.

 Cleaning Up the Norovirus